• Skip to primary navigation

 Notes

-1. PRE COOKED LENTILS: Use pre cooked lentils in the refriderated section of your store to save time in making the recipe.
+1. PRE COOKED LENTILS: Use pre cooked lentils in the refrigerated section of your store to save time in making the recipe.
 If not make your own first.
 You will need ¾ cup dried lentils and 2 ½ cups of water.
 (NO SOAKING FOR LENTILS REQUIRED) Bring water to a boil and simmer lentils for 25 minutes.
 Drain well, and pat dry with paper towels to remove excess moisture.
 This helps prevent a mushy loaf.

-3. MOCK GROUND BEEF BRANDS: Originally this recipe uses Beyond Meat Crumbles BUT I have redone this with Gardien brand and I like that better.
-Not everyone likes pea protein so I suggest using Gardien, Vegan Morning Star, or Boca.
-Please note that the size of the the package doesn’t matter too much (as each brand varies from 10 to 13 ounces).
+3. MOCK GROUND BEEF BRANDS: Originally this recipe uses Beyond Meat Crumbles BUT I have redone this with Gardein brand and I like that better.
+Not everyone likes pea protein so I suggest using Gardein, Vegan Morning Star, or Boca.
+Please note that the size of the the package doesn't matter too much (as each brand varies from 10 to 13 ounces).
 Whatever brand you use, be sure to use the entire package.

 4. FIRMER HOLD: The longer it cools, the better it will hold.
 If you want a firmer hold you will have to combine all ingredients inside a food processor.
 The downside of that is you can loose a lot of that "beefy" texture processing all the ingredients together.
 So it's all about what you desire the most.